 There are five main account types in a general ledger:

 Each account type can have various sub-accounts within them.
-For example, assets may include checking or saving accounts.
+For example, assets may include checking or savings accounts.

 Your general ledger provides the necessary information to create financial statements, like your business balance sheet, cash flow statement, and income statement.
 In turn, your financial statements can give you a clear snapshot of your business’s finances.